SWC-Advanced-Microscopy/btpytools/README.md

 ## Install instructions
 ```
-$ sudo pip install btpytools
+$ pip install btpytools

 ```

-Running as `sudo` allows the installer to add the most important programs to your path, allowing them to be run at the system command line:
+You will then be able to run the following commands at the system command prompt:

 * `transferToServer`
 * `compressRawData`
 * `summariseAcqs`

-In other words, after pip installing you can run `compressRawData` at the command line.

 ## Usage instructions